 - Concert clothing should always be clean and pressed.

-- Please do not use perfume or cologne: many performers are allergic to these substances.
+- Please do not use perfume or cologne: many performers are sensitive to these substances.

-- Makeup, hair dressing, and necklines should be modest and conservative.
+- Make-up, hair, and necklines should be modest and conservative.

-- Low necklines, bare backs/midriffs, transparent tops, and tight-fitting clothing are unacceptable.
+- Low necklines, bare backs/midriffs, transparent tops, and tight-fitting clothing are not allowed.

 - Sparkling or flashing jewelry and ornaments (beads, sequins, rhinestones) are not allowed.

 - Headbands and hair ornaments should be unornamented and match your hair color.

 - During concerts, musicians should not keep their instrument cases, coats, or other personal items onstage without prior agreement of the manager.

 - Onstage pocketbooks should be tiny, black, and inconspicuous.